 It can be bought by clicking the following link.

 The consultation of the genealogical data of the site

-The Association maintains a genealogical databank of the descendants of Michel Saindon and Marie-Yves Godin online.
-There is more than 3900 descendants.
+The Association maintains a genealogical databank of the descendants of Michel Saindon and Marie-Yves Godin and the descendants fo his brother and sisters in Brittany online.
+There is more than 17,000 descendants.

 This databank is available to members by the members only tab as well as those who, although they are not members, contribute new informations.